zporat/zporat.github.io/index.md

 ## <a name="about"></a> About Me

-My name is Zachary (Zack) Porat.
-In Fall 2026, I will be starting as a Visiting Assistant Professor of Mathematics at [Bucknell University](https://www.bucknell.edu/academics/college-arts-sciences/academic-departments-programs/mathematics-statistics).
+Hi there!
+My name is Zack and I am a Visiting Assistant Professor of Mathematics at [Bucknell University](https://www.bucknell.edu/academics/college-arts-sciences/academic-departments-programs/mathematics-statistics).

 My research interests lie in number theory and arithmetic geometry, with a focus on the interplay between theory and computation.
 In particular, I am interested in computations related to GL(3) automorphic forms.